 Phytic acid interferes with calcium and iron absorption, which increases risk of anemia (caused by iron deficiency), tooth decay, and bone loss.
 Also inhibits the essential digestive enzymes called amylase (breaks down starch), trypsin and pepsin (both break down protein).

 These harmful substances are nature’s way of storing genetic plant material until it has a chance to grow into a plant.
 This way they can remain potent for 1,000’s of years.
-Given the right conditions – fertile soil, water, sunlight – all grains, legumes, nuts, and seeds grow into sturdy plants.
+With the right conditions – fertile soil, water, sunlight – all grains, legumes, nuts, and seeds have the potential to grow into sturdy plants.

 Mineral & Bone Loss

 Un-soaked, un-germinated grains, beans, nuts, and seeds present a real problem because enzyme inhibitors and phytic acid* bind to proteins and key minerals in our digestive tract.
 Once bound, proper absorption of vital nutrients – especially calcium, copper, iron, zinc – is blocked and unable to be assimilated.

 When ingested, phytic acid and inhibitors prevent the body’s own enzymes from working properly and prohibit proper absorption of nutrients and minerals.

 Consumed on a regular basis, un-soaked and un-germinated grains, beans, nuts, and seeds irritate digestion; leading to various health issues (i.e. leaky gut, IBS, food intolerances).
 If you have weak digestion and/or on Body Ecology Diet or GAPS to heal, start soaking!

 Enzyme inhibitors and toxic substances can be minimized/eliminated in as little 8-24 hrs.
 This is done by soaking in warm water with an acid, like yogurt, whey, or lemon juice.
 This simple step mimics Nature’s germination process, fooling seed to sprout and activate its enzymes.